The biggest lie in Hawaiian coffee is that it’s all about the location. It's tempting to believe, but it just isn't true.

 Here’s a true story to illustrate the point:

 A prominent Hawaii-based food manufacturer called to ask if we could help with the quality issues in their coffee shop.
-Turns out the roasted Hawaiian coffee they'd been purchasing had received several complaints and they hoped that using the same green coffee beans but a different roasting process (i.e. a different roast profile) could resolve the issue.
+Turns out the roasted Hawaiian coffee they'd been buying had received complaints and they wanted our advice.

 I cupped it and my taste buds puckered.
-It was tangy (think vinegar) and metallic, which we identified as both harvesting and processing defects.
-The grower and the client suspected it was a roasting issue, the harsh vinegary defect told me this coffee was over-fermented at the farm, and the issue wasn't roasting at all.
+It was vinegary and metallic, which we identified as both harvesting and processing defects.
+Although the grower and the client suspected it was a roasting issue, the harsh vinegary defect told me this coffee was over-fermented at the farm, and the issue wasn't roasting at all.

 Over time, poor quality leads to a poor reputation and low pricing.
 It's a race to the bottom making farming unsustainable.
 And that’s what we’re trying to change.
 We want authentic and wholesome products, delivered within an equitable supply chain.

 Producing great coffee is a partnership where attributes are transformed at every step in the process.
-To demonstrate the point, a few weeks later we brought the business a sample of coffee I'd roasted from a farm only ¼ mile from the first farm.
+To demonstrate the point, a few weeks later we brought the business a sample of coffee we'd roasted from a farm only ¼ mile from the first farm.
 The location was practically the same, but the farmer took a vastly different approach: healthy coffee trees, ripe harvesting, clean processing, and environmentally controlled storage.

 If I had to choose the most important aspect of producing great coffee, it would start with caring to do so.